GMS (NYSE:GMS) Price Target Raised to $110.00

-GMS (NYSE:GMS – Get Free Report) had its target price boosted by equities research analysts at Truist Financial from $105.00 to $110.00 in a report released on Tuesday,Benzinga reports.
-The firm currently has a “hold” rating on the stock.
-Truist Financial’s price objective points to a potential upside of 1.04% from the company’s previous close.
+GMS (NYSE:GMS – Free Report) had its price objective raised by Loop Capital from $95.00 to $110.00 in a research note published on Tuesday morning,Benzinga reports.
+The firm currently has a hold rating on the stock.

-A number of other equities research analysts have also recently weighed in on the company.
-Stephens cut GMS from a “strong-buy” rating to a “hold” rating and set a $95.00 price objective for the company. in a research note on Friday.
-Royal Bank Of Canada raised their price objective on shares of GMS from $95.20 to $110.00 and gave the stock a “sector perform” rating in a research report on Tuesday.
-Raymond James Financial downgraded shares of GMS from an “outperform” rating to a “market perform” rating in a research note on Wednesday, June 25th.
-Loop Capital boosted their price target on GMS from $95.00 to $110.00 and gave the company a “hold” rating in a research report on Tuesday.
-Finally, Barclays increased their price objective on GMS from $71.00 to $95.00 and gave the stock an “equal weight” rating in a research report on Friday, June 20th.
-Ten investment analysts have rated the stock with a hold rating, According to data from MarketBeat, the stock presently has an average rating of “Hold” and a consensus target price of $99.44.
+Several other research analysts have also commented on the stock.
+DA Davidson upgraded shares of GMS from a “hold” rating to a “strong-buy” rating in a report on Friday, June 20th.
+Royal Bank Of Canada raised their price target on shares of GMS from $95.20 to $110.00 and gave the company a “sector perform” rating in a report on Tuesday.
+Truist Financial raised their price target on shares of GMS from $80.00 to $105.00 and gave the company a “hold” rating in a report on Friday, June 20th.
+Raymond James Financial lowered shares of GMS from an “outperform” rating to a “market perform” rating in a report on Wednesday, June 25th.
+Finally, Barclays raised their price target on shares of GMS from $71.00 to $95.00 and gave the company an “equal weight” rating in a report on Friday, June 20th.
+Ten research analysts have rated the stock with a hold rating, Based on data from MarketBeat, the company has an average rating of “Hold” and an average target price of $101.11.

-GMS (NYSE:GMS – Get Free Report) last announced its quarterly earnings results on Wednesday, June 18th.
-The company reported $1.29 earnings per share for the quarter, beating analysts’ consensus estimates of $1.11 by $0.18.
+GMS (NYSE:GMS – Get Free Report) last posted its quarterly earnings results on Wednesday, June 18th.
+The company reported $1.29 EPS for the quarter, beating the consensus estimate of $1.11 by $0.18.
 GMS had a net margin of 2.09% and a return on equity of 16.97%.
-The firm had revenue of $1.33 billion during the quarter, compared to analysts’ expectations of $1.30 billion.
-During the same period in the previous year, the company earned $1.93 earnings per share.
-GMS’s quarterly revenue was down 5.6% compared to the same quarter last year.
-Analysts predict that GMS will post 7.26 EPS for the current fiscal year.
+The firm had revenue of $1.33 billion for the quarter, compared to analyst estimates of $1.30 billion.
+During the same quarter last year, the firm posted $1.93 earnings per share.
+GMS’s revenue for the quarter was down 5.6% compared to the same quarter last year.
+As a group, equities analysts forecast that GMS will post 7.26 EPS for the current year.

-In other GMS news, CEO John C. Turner, Jr. bought 3,650 shares of GMS stock in a transaction on Monday, April 7th.
+In other news, CEO John C. Turner, Jr. acquired 3,650 shares of the stock in a transaction on Monday, April 7th.
 The stock was bought at an average price of $70.00 per share, with a total value of $255,500.00.
-Following the completion of the acquisition, the chief executive officer owned 66,928 shares in the company, valued at $4,684,960.
+Following the completion of the transaction, the chief executive officer directly owned 66,928 shares of the company’s stock, valued at $4,684,960.
 The trade was a 5.77% increase in their ownership of the stock.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-1.90% of the stock is owned by corporate insiders.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, COO George T. Hendren sold 5,000 shares of the stock in a transaction that occurred on Monday, June 30th.
+The shares were sold at an average price of $108.23, for a total transaction of $541,150.00.
+Following the completion of the sale, the chief operating officer directly owned 23,950 shares of the company’s stock, valued at $2,592,108.50.
+This trade represents a 17.27% decrease in their position.
+The disclosure for this sale can be found here.
+1.90% of the stock is owned by company insiders.

 GMS Company Profile